2026 UK Buyer's Guide

 The 2026 student laptop landscape is more competitive — and more affordable — than ever.

 Picking a laptop as a student in 2026 is a very different exercise to even two years ago.
-The arrival of Copilot+ PCs, Apple's M4 silicon and ridiculously cheap-but-capable Chromebooks means you genuinely don't have to compromise to stay under budget.
+The arrival of Copilot+ PCs, Apple's freshly launched M5 silicon (the MacBook Air moved to the M5 chip in March 2026) and ridiculously cheap-but-capable Chromebooks means you genuinely don't have to compromise to stay under budget.
 After spending months poring over benchmarks, comparing reviews from across the UK tech press and sense-checking everything against what students actually do on their machines (lecture notes, Zoom calls, Word, Spotify, the occasional bit of Photoshop, and yes — gaming), I've narrowed the field down to six laptops worth your money this year.
+Crucially, the year-old M4 Air being superseded means it's now one of the smartest-value buys around if you can find it discounted.

 Smiling student studying in a library with books and laptop, showcasing education and focus.